canonical/craft-cli/docs/how-to-guides/use-completion.rst

 Write the app info getter
 -------------------------

 To invoke the module, an app needs to have a public function that returns some basic information about itself.
-The app must provide a :py:class:`Dispatcher` with a configuration to initialise commands with.
+The app must provide a Dispatcher with a configuration to initialise commands with.
 By default, Craft CLI commands don't need to be initialised with anything, so this would be ``None`` in the basic case.

-The :py:class:`Dispatcher` is where the commands themselves are pulled in and transformed into entries for the Bash script.
-The commands inside the :py:class:`Dispatcher` are initialised and then parsed for their options and inputs.
+The Dispatcher is where the commands themselves are pulled in and transformed into entries for the Bash script.
+The commands inside the Dispatcher are initialised and then parsed for their options and inputs.

 The purpose of the getter is to give the module an entry point into your application for it to gather the necessary information to build a completion script.